Software QA and Testing Frequently-Asked-Questions Part 2

 How do distributed multi-tier environments affect testing?

 Most current software being tested involves multi-tier and distributed applications which can be highly complex due to the multiple dependencies among systems, services, data communications, hardware, and servers.
 Thus testing requirements can be extensive.
 When time is limited (as it usually is) a focus on integration and system testing can be considered.
 Additionally, load/stress/performance testing may be useful in determining distributed application limitations and capabilities and where the limitations are.
 There are commercial and open source tools to assist with such testing.
-(See the 'Tools' section for web resources with listings that include these kinds of test tools.)

 Return to top of this page's FAQ list